Written by Laura Prather on March 27, 2017

 Do you ever think to yourself that everyone else succeeds in their efforts in business except you?
 Have you looked at other people who are in the same industry, then lose confidence because you’ve determined you are unable to do as good of a job or are unqualified to be in your industry?

-For me, and I think for most, these types of thoughts come late at night.
-The dark, quiet hours of the evening often welcomes creative ideas, but also, it is not uncommon for many to experience thoughts of doubt and anxiety over our life purpose and question my professional abilities.
+For me, these types of thoughts come late at night.
+The dark, quiet hours of the evening often welcome creative ideas, but also, it is not uncommon to experience thoughts of doubt and anxiety over my life purpose and question my professional abilities.

 Do not despise these small beginnings, for the Lord rejoices to see the work begin… Zechariah 4:10

 As I lay awake the other night, pondering my work and whether I was moving in the right or wrong direction professionally, I was reminded that those who succeed in what they do are the ones who never give up.

 I admire that.

 Some of us will grow big businesses and make a name for ourselves.
-Others of us may not have the fame and fortune, but the impact on our sphere of influence is no less significant.
+Others of us may not have the fame and fortune, but the impact within our sphere of influence is no less significant.

-If you don’t quit, you win.
+Basically, if you don’t quit, you win.